 In the social media world, consistent engagement is essential, as it keeps the brand on your customers’ minds.

 Reshare Positive User Generated Content

 Make sure your social media accounts prompt the users to take the actions which will help you reach your goals.
 Whether you want people to call and make a reservation, visit your website, order online, or sign up for your event, you need to communicate that using a CTA.

 Show That You Are Social

 Monitor your brand’s mentions on social media as that will help you stay on top of any negative exposure.
 If it does happen, knowing about it enables you to respond and potentially change negative feelings into more positive ones.
 Platforms such as Hootsuite or Sprout Social can help you with these efforts.

 Show your business' personality

 Power of Social Ads

 Social media ads present a powerful tool for restaurants and bars because they are highly customizable, making it easier to target the right customers.
 If you have space in your marketing budget, start playing around to see which posts can be promoted to get your brand more exposure and bring the right traffic to your door.

 If your target audience is composed of younger crowds, Instagram should be your channel of choice, since it so popular and heavily visual.

 This is the key element of any photo!
 The light should be coming from the side, so there is ideally no shadow.

 Filters are helpful when your picture is too dark or has some funky-looking light in it.
-However, be cautious about using filters which make your pictures look unnatural or washed out.
+However, be cautious about using filters that make your pictures look unnatural or washed out.

 3. FRAMING AND CROPPING